 Crutchfield Writing Team

 Subwoofers are speakers dedicated solely to reproducing low frequencies.
-No matter what kind of music you like, or at what volume you listen to it at, they can be a crucial part of your overall listening experience.
+No matter what kind of music you like, or how loud you like it, a quality sub can really improve your overall listening experience.

 The first step to choosing a subwoofer actually begins with the enclosure and how you want the sub to perform.
 In this video we'll tell you about the different types of subwoofer enclosures available, and find out which one best fits your vehicle and your needs.